Cheezy23/MNIST_Project/README.md

 - http://yann.lecun.com/exdb/mnist/

 ## Added Notes
-Tho the training set for MNIST can be downloaded from the website referenced above, i found a faster way to import it using Tensorflow.
+Tho the training set for MNIST can be downloaded from the website referenced above, I found a faster way to import it using Tensorflow in python.
 Use the following code in python granted you have everything you need installed
 ```python
 import tensorflow as tf